Popular winger Marc Pugh moved to the south coast in 2010 and last season passed the 300 games mark for the Cherries.

-Just two years later, the now 30-year-old would prove pivotal as the Cherries reached the Premier League for the first time in their history.
+Just two years later, he would prove pivotal as the Cherries reached the Premier League for the first time in their history.
 He scored his first career hat-trick in an 8-0 thrashing of Birmingham and netted the opener in the 3-0 win over Bolton Wanderers whereby promotion to the Premier League was sealed.

 Ever since, Pugh has continued to be a consistent figure at Vitality Stadium.
-His maiden Premier League goal came in the 4-3 win over West Ham in August 2015, meaning that he had scored in each of the top five divisions of English football, whilst last season his volley against Leicester and trademark goal against Middlesbrough helped the Cherries on their way to a record finish.
+His maiden Premier League goal came in the 4-3 win over West Ham in August 2015, meaning that he had scored in each of the top five divisions of English football, while his volley against Leicester and trademark goal against Middlesbrough helped the Cherries on their way to a record finish in 2016/17.

 Pugh's only goal in 2017/18 came in the Carabao Cup victory against Birmingham City in August.

 His 20 league appearances during the campaign saw him climb above manager Eddie Howe in the club's all-time list.